 Summary

-The ProsperOps service is designed to maximize overall organization-wide savings, however, those savings often need to be attributed back based on resource use, discount rate, etc. This process is known as showback.
+ProsperOps is designed to maximize overall organization-wide savings.
+However, those savings often need to be attributed back based on resource use, discount rate, etc. This process is known as showback.

-A typical AWS environment will include a mix of differently discounted resources, such as:
+A typical AWS or Azure environment will include a mix of resources that can be discounted.
+For example on AWS, differently discounted resources include:

-While AWS native cost and savings allocation is not useful from a showback perspective, there is also no single, agreed-upon method of allocating savings that is considered "right" for everyone.
+Native cost and savings allocation on AWS and Azure are not useful from a showback perspective, and there is also no single, agreed-upon method of allocating savings that is considered "right" for everyone.
 As such, the ProsperOps Intelligent Showback feature offers two savings reallocation methods to choose from.

 Shared Benefit (default)

-This method takes the total savings generated and shares it across all compute resources, relative to their discount rate, regardless of whether those compute resources had matching RIs or SPs.
-Because the ProsperOps service and SPs both favor the highest discounted resources to cover, lower discounted services, instance types, platforms, regions, etc. naturally have less coverage, and thus receive fewer savings by default.
+This method takes the total savings generated and shares it across all resources of a given service, relative to their discount rate, regardless of whether those resources had matching commitments.
+Because ProsperOps and AWS and Azure SPs both favor the highest discounted resources to cover, lower discounted services, instance types, platforms, regions, etc. naturally have less coverage, and thus receive fewer savings by default.
 The Shared Benefit method ensures that these lower discounted resources participate in the savings, albeit proportional to their discount rate.
 In other words, lower discounted resources get some savings allocated to them, but not as much as higher discounted resources.

 Use this savings reallocation method when you have a mix of higher and lower discounted resources and want to ensure that all teams, divisions, products, etc. receive a fair share of the global savings generated.